NPR

 27 July, 2006

-Families from a Lebanese border town flee along the dangerous coastal road between Tyre and Sidon, during the Israeli bombardment of the south of the country.
-The Lebanese government estimated that over 900,000 people, approximately 25 percent of the population, were displaced during the conflict.
-Travel became unsafe as Israeli bombs also hit roads in the offensive against Hezbollah bases in Lebanon.
+Families from a Lebanese border town flee along the dangerous coastal road between Tyre and Sidon, during an Israeli bombardment of southern Lebanon.
+Travel became unsafe as Israeli bombs also hit roads.

 Stephanie Sinclair